-If, in the opinion of a the student editor or student editorial staff material proposed for publication may be “obscene,” “libelous,” “invasive or privacy,” or would cause a “material and substantial disruption of college activities,” the legal opinion of a practicing attorney with an understanding of media law should be sought.
-The services of the attorney for local news media or the free legal services of the Student Press Law Center (www.splc.org) are recommended.
+If, in the opinion of the student editor or student editorial staff material proposed for publication may be “obscene,” “libelous,” “invasive or privacy,” or otherwise violates the terms of this policy, the legal opinion of a practicing attorney with an understanding of media law should be sought.
+The services of the attorney for local news media or the free services of the Student Press Law Center (splc.org) are recommended.

 D. Protected speech

 By way of example and not limitation, college officials or those acting on their behalf cannot: